Advance Your Dental Career with an Expanded Duty Dental Assisting Certificate

 Step 2: Enroll in the EDDA Certificate Program

 Select the course at the time and location that works best for you.
-The EDDA certificate program is offered in Longmont, Fort Collins and Colorado Springs.
+The EDDA certificate program is offered in Longmont and Fort Collins.
 Classes are offered from 8:00 am – 5:00 pm on Fridays and Saturdays over a 3-week period.

 Step 3: Attend the EDDA Certificate Class